aliok/trnltk/README.markdown

 Plan
 -----------------------

-1. [In Progress] A context free morphological parser to extract roots and suffixes out of surfaces
+1. [In Progress] A contextless morphological parser to extract roots and suffixes out of surfaces
-2. A context free morphological generator that can generate surfaces from roots and suffixes by choosing the correct suffix form
+2. A contextless morphological generator that can generate surfaces from roots and suffixes by choosing the correct suffix form
 3. A playground with a data set that provides
        * Concordance for surfaces
        * Concordance for roots